 Students failing to re-establish good standing after an Academic Probation will be placed on Academic Dismissal 1 and withdrawn from the college.
-If there are extenuating circumstances that led to the continuing poor academic performance, the student may file an appeal.
+If extenuating circumstances contributed to the ongoing poor academic performance, the student may submit an appeal.
 If the appeal is accepted and it is determined that the student can complete the program within 150% of the published program length, the student may return to pursue the program with eligibility for financial aid, but the student must wait a full term for reinstatement.
 The student will be placed on an Academic Plan for Success by the Director of Education.
 The student will return to Academic Probation status.
 Failure to return to good standing after the appeal has been granted will lead to dismissal from the college.
 The Campus Director, in consultation with the Director of Education, may also dismiss a student for failing the same course twice, regardless of GPA.